What is a contribution margin income statement?

 You’ll notice that the above statement doesn’t include the contribution margin.
 That’s because a contribution margin statement is generally done separately from the overall company income statement.

-The financial data used to create these has a lot of crossovers, but they look at different aspects of a business.
+The financial data used to create these have a lot of crossovers, but they look at different aspects of a business.

 Contribution margin and regular income statements can be very detailed, requiring an in-depth understanding of the business’s inner workings.